 A Forensic Investigator is basically an Investigator that establishes evidence for litigation based on scientific methods.
 The Forensic Investigator can examine and establish both physical evidence and digital evidence.

 Science + The Justice System = Forensics

 The evidence that a Forensic Investigator produces is to be utilized in litigation, both civil and criminal.
-This means that a Forensic Investigator can be in the employ of a government organization such as law enforcement or employed in the private sector.
+This means that a Forensic Detective can be in the employ of a government organization such as law enforcement or employed in the private sector.
 Both types of Forensic Investigators will often produce their evidence in litigation as “expert witnesses.”